 Oportun Personal Loan Review

-- Easier to qualify for: It can be hard to get a loan if you have bad or no credit.
-Oportun doesn’t have a minimum credit score requirement.
+- Easier to qualify for: Oportun doesn’t have a minimum credit score requirement, making it a good fit if you have bad or no credit.
 It may even approve you if you’ve declared bankruptcy in the past.

-- Small loans: Most personal loans start at $1,000.
-You can borrow as little as $300 with Oportun.
+- Small loans: You can borrow as little as $300 with Oportun.
 Avoiding unnecessary debt by getting a small loan will help you pay less overall interest.

-- Charges an origination fee: Oportun may keep a portion of your loan before it sends it to you (Up to 10.00%).
-This is called an origination fee.
+- Charges an origination fee: Oportun may keep a portion of your loan before it sends it to you as an origination fee (Up to 10.00%).

-- Rates and terms are a bit vague: Oportun doesn’t specify its minimum APR or how long you’ll have to pay off what you borrow.
+- Rates and terms are a bit vague: Oportun doesn’t specify its minimum APR or how long you’ll have to pay off the loan.
 You’ll have to prequalify for more details.

 Oportun pros and cons